-This pangram is pronounced “torinakukowesu yumesamase miyoakewataru hinkashiwo sorairohaete okitsuheni hofunemurewinu moyanōchi” and means “Awaken from dreaming to the voice of the crying bird and see the coming daylight turning the east sky-blue; shrouded in mist is a flock of ships on the open sea.”6
+This pangram is pronounced “torinakukowesu yumesamase miyoakewataru hinkashiwo sorairohaete okitsuheni hofunemurewinu moyanōchi” and means “Awaken from dreaming to the voice of the crying bird and see the coming daylight turning the east sky-blue; shrouded in mist is a flock of ships on the open sea.”
+(Source)

 Kukai’s Second Dream

-Like Korean, Arabic letters change their form based on their location in a word.
-However, the changes that Arabic letters undergo are much more dramatic.
-Every Arabic letter has an isolated, initial, medial, and final form (although sometimes these forms are the same), and the letters that make up a word are connected together in a continuous line (though there are some ‘interrupting letters’ that break the flow).
+The Arabs didn’t invent their own writing system: they borrowed it from the Phonecians.
+Luckily, their language was closely related to Phonecian, so they didn’t have to radically modify the logic of the writing system.
+However, over time their written language morphed into an elegant shorthand where letters change form based on their location in a word (like Korean).
+However, the changes that Arabic letters undergo are much more dramatic than Korean.
+Every Arabic letter has an isolated, initial, medial, and final form (although sometimes these forms are the same), and the letters that make up a word are connected together in a continuous line (though there are some interrupting letters that break the flow).
 For instance, the letter k can appear four ways: ك = isolated, كـ = initial, ـكـ = medial, and ـك = final (reminder: Arabic is written from right to left).

 The mutability of its characters makes finding satisfying pangrams in Arabic a bit difficult.
 Should we go the way of English, and simply ignore some letter forms and prioritize others?
 Or should we try to hack together a pangram that uses every form its letters take?